 - It is important that you don’t discuss blame at the sight of the accident or in the aftermath as you don’t want to make any admissions which could later be used against you and hurt your case.
 It is important to be calm and clear when talking to the other parties involved in the crash so that you do not say anything that could jeopardise your claim at a later date, even if it is difficult to stay calm in such a stressful situation.

-- The police should be informed immediately.
-If there is no obvious sign of injury in an RTA (Road Traffic Accident) the police will not attend.
-But that doesn’t mean you shouldn’t report the incident.
-You may end up having problems with the other driver down the line and if they refuse to give their insurance details it’s vital that you inform the police.
-This is where point 2 becomes very important.
+- The police should be informed immediately after an accident has taken place.
+If there is no obvious sign of injury immediately after the road traffic incident, then the police will not come to the scene.
+However, you should still report the incident as soon as possible.
+You may end up having problems with the other driver down the line if they refuse to give your insurance details so this is why you should inform the police about what has happened so they can help.

 - Last but certainly not least – report the accident to your insurers as soon as possible.

 If you have been involved in a road traffic accident that wasn’t your fault, you may be entitled to compensation.
 First Personal Injury solicitors are available to assist you and ensure that you get the compensation you deserve.